Holland VS Netherlands - Have you ever wondered what the difference is?

 - They have a royal family and the king is head of state.

 - The kingdom of the Netherlands is not the same as the Netherlands.
-The former also includes three Caribbean islands (Aruba, Curaçao, and Sint Maarten) besides the mainland territory the Netherlands in Europe.
+The former also includes three Caribbean islands (Aruba, Curaçao, and Sint Maarten) besides the mainland territory of the Netherlands in Europe.

 - The Dutch call their country in their language “Nederland”, which is pronounced like this.